10 of the Best Checking Accounts Around — and Why You Should Switch

 Keep your account open for at least six months, or you’ll lose the bonus at closing.

-The account comes with a $12 monthly service fee, but it’ll be waived if you have monthly direct deposits of $500 or more.
+The account comes with a $12 monthly service fee, but it’ll be waived if you have monthly direct deposits of at least $500.
 If you don’t have direct deposit, you can also have the fee waived with a minimum daily balance of $1,500 (or $5,000 across multiple Chase accounts).

 Chase offers online, mobile and text banking at no extra charge, and you can deposit checks from anywhere using the Chase mobile app.